 Interviews are encouraged and, for those living in the Southern California region, interviews on campus are expected.
 The College offers prospective students the opportunity to interview on campus (with an admissions officer or Pomona senior) or with an Alumni Admissions Volunteer in their area if they reside outside of Southern California.
 Interviews become part of the candidate’s application and are considered in admissions decisions.

-The Admission Committee expects that Southern California applicants will visit the College and have an on-campus interview.
-All applicants are strongly encouraged to take advantage of the opportunity to interview as it allows the Admissions Office to learn more about the applicant.
+All applicants are strongly encouraged to take advantage of the opportunity to interview as it allows the admissions office to learn more about the applicant.
 Making interview arrangements well in advance of application program deadlines is also encouraged.

 8. When can I interview?

-The Admissions Office offers on-campus interviews for first-year applicants starting in the spring of their junior year of high school through the last week in December of their senior year.
-Interviews are arranged by appointment--students are encouraged to call at least two or three weeks before visiting campus to make arrangements for an interview.
-Do note that the interview schedule fills up quickly for December appointments--plan accordingly and call early to request an interview slot, should you wish to visit during these months and interview.
+The Admissions Office offers on-campus interviews for first-year applicants starting in the spring of their junior year of high school through mid-December of their senior year.
+Interviews are arranged by appointment and students are encouraged to call at least two or three weeks before visiting campus to make arrangements for an interview.
+Do note that the interview schedule fills up quickly for December appointments and students are encouraged to plan accordingly and call early to request an interview slot, should you wish to visit during these months and interview.

 For students from outside of Southern California who are unable to interview on campus, Alumni Admissions Volunteers (AAVs) are available in the fall to interview students in most parts of the United States and in a number of locations around the world.
 Applicants can request an AAV interview by filling out an online request form (available early fall) or by calling the Office of Admissions.
 Applicants will be asked to provide their contact information and to list the metropolitan areas nearest to them.
 Once this information is processed, applicants are e-mailed the contact information for an assigned AAV in their area, if available.
 While our AAVs make every attempt to contact their assigned interviewees, it is the responsibility of the applicant to follow up with their assigned AAV.